 Open water bathing activities such as open water swimming and surfing are increasingly popular, not least for their physical and mental health benefits (The Big Blue Swim, 2020; Lemmin-Woolfrey, 2021; Carroll, 2021; The Nursery Research and Planning, 2021, 2022; Sasse, 2024; Britton et al., 2020).
 Nonetheless, their rising popularity is occurring alongside growing concerns about anthropogenic pollution of natural waters.
 In the United Kingdom, the issue is particularly high on the public and policy agenda (Environment Agency, 2024a, 2024b, 2023a; Hammond et al., 2021; Laville et al., 2024; Mathers, 2024; National Engineering Policy Centre Working Group, 2024).
-Concern is largely due to the consistently high volumes of raw sewage being discharged into UK seas, rivers and lakes via combined sewage overflows (3.6 million hours' recorded in 2023; Burnett and Bolton, 2024) - but also growing concerns about agricultural runoff pollution in iconic bathing locations such as the Wye and Windermere (DEFRA, 2024; Environment Agency, 2024c).
-Beyond the UK, even in countries without combined sewerage and/or which have invested more heavily in 'cleaning up' bathing waters, there is also a risk that treated wastewater and runoff pollution is still releasing dangerously high numbers of waste-derived microorganisms into natural waters (National https://doi.org/10.1016/j.envint.2025.109371
+Concern is largely due to the consistently high volumes of raw sewage being discharged into UK seas, rivers and lakes via combined sewage overflows (3.6 million hours' recorded in 2023; Burnett and Bolton, 2025) - but also growing concerns about agricultural runoff pollution in iconic bathing locations such as the Wye and Windermere (DEFRA, 2024; Environment Agency, 2024c).
+Beyond the UK, even in countries without combined sewerage and/or which have invested more heavily in 'cleaning up' bathing waters, there is also a risk that treated wastewater and runoff pollution is still releasing dangerously high numbers of waste-derived microorganisms into natural waters (National Engineering Policy Centre Working Group, 2024).
+This was recently highlighted by discussions around the risk that swimming in the Seine as part of the 2024 Paris Olympics posed to athletes, despite substantial efforts to improve water quality before the event (Park, 2024; Reynolds et al., 2024; Tien, 2024).